What Is Hetian Jade (Nephrite)?

 What is the difference between White Jade and Mutton-Fat White Jade?

-Why is true Mutton-Fat White Jade rare?
+Why is true Mutton-Fat White Jade so rare?

 Does a certificate guarantee Mutton-Fat White Jade?